Theys, Gays, and Giants: How Two Celebrations Shape My Life

 Theys and Gays in My Life

-I’m privileged to have an incredible circle of friends and family members who are non-binary, who have come out or who haven’t yet, and who are fans of TMBG—or any combination of those.
-My youngest child identifies as non-binary and uses they/them pronouns, and my wife has been open about her bisexuality since her teenage years.
-And then there’s my son, who came out as gay in his early teens.
-I feel so grateful for the honesty and courage of the people around me—they enrich my life in countless ways.
+I’m privileged to have an incredible circle of friends and family members who are non-binary, who have come out or who haven’t yet, and who are fans of TMBG or any combination of those.
+My youngest child identifies as non-binary and uses they/them pronouns and my son came out in his early teens.
+I feel so grateful for the honesty and courage of the people around me.
+They enrich my life in countless ways.
 So today is especially meaningful, a joyful day for all the Theys and Gays in my life.

 As I’ve watched my children grow into who they are, that ethos feels even more important.
 They Might Be Giants has always uplifted the voices of those who need to be heard.